kaniini/libucontext/README.md

 |      ppc     | ✓             | ✓          | ✓       |                       |                   |
 |    riscv32   | ✓             |            |         | ✓                     | ✓                 |
 |      sh      | ✓             |            |         | ✓                     | ✓                 |

+## freestanding mode

+Since version 0.13, for some architectures, you can deploy to bare metal using newlib via the `FREESTANDING=yes` make option.
+Systems which use a syscall cannot work this way.
+The table above shows which architecture ports have been adapted to build with `FREESTANDING=yes`.

+Applications consuming libucontext in freestanding mode must use the native libucontext APIs directly rather than the POSIX `ucontext.h` APIs.

+Freestanding mode is also recommended for distributions which want to provide fast userspace context swapping without adherence to a given libc context ABI where applications will only use libucontext directly.

 ## building